 - Apply Sunscreen: Protect your skin from the sun’s harmful rays by applying waterproof sunscreen before entering the water.
 Choose a reef-safe option to minimize your impact on the marine environment.

-- Stay Hydrated: Snorkeling can be physically demanding, so remember to stay hydrated.
+- Stay Hydrated: Snorkeling can be physically demanding, so always stay hydrated.
 Bring a reusable water bottle with you and drink regularly throughout the day.

 - Respect Marine Life: Avoid touching or disturbing marine creatures and corals.
 Maintain a safe distance to ensure their well-being and the preservation of their natural habitat.